masterblaster1999/Nebula4X/docs/ARCHITECTURE.md

 - The UI can optionally hide undiscovered systems when fog-of-war is enabled.
 - The simulation exposes a small convenience helper, `Simulation::issue_travel_to_system`, that pathfinds through the known jump network and enqueues the required `TravelViaJump` steps.

+## Determinism

+The project aims to keep core simulation behavior deterministic across platforms.

+Because many entity stores are `std::unordered_map<Id, ...>`, the simulation avoids relying on unspecified iteration order for rules where it can affect outcomes.
+Where ordering matters (e.g. competing ships, multiple colonies finishing builds), entities are processed in **stable sorted-id** order.

+## Persistent event log

+Key simulation events are appended to `GameState::events` during the daily tick and are saved/loaded with the game.

+Each event includes:

+- `seq` (monotonic event id within a save, useful for "new event" detection)
+- `day` (simulation day)
+- `level` (info/warn/error)
+- `category` (coarse grouping for filtering)
+- optional context IDs (`faction_id`, `system_id`, `ship_id`, `colony_id`, plus an optional secondary faction)
+- a human-readable `message`

+Examples include:

+- shipyard build completion
+- colony construction completion
+- research completion
+- jump point transit
+- new system discovery
+- contact gained/lost/reacquired
+- ship destruction

+The UI exposes this as a **Log** tab with basic filtering by level, category, and faction.

+## Time warp helpers

+The simulation provides `Simulation::advance_until_event(max_days, stop_condition)` to advance day-by-day until a newly recorded event matches a filter (e.g. pause on construction completion or on warnings/errors).
+The UI exposes this in the left sidebar as **Auto-run (pause on event)**.

+The CLI can print it via `--dump-events`, optionally filtered:

+- `--events-category NAME`
+- `--events-faction X`
+- `--events-last N`

 ## Save/load